I participated in the MSPJ Migration Competition 2017winter

 The content of the day was about migrating Redmine from AWS to Azure

-After that, we formed a team of three people, and my team
+After that, we formed teams of three, and my team

 Roughly speaking, the requirements are as follows

-I would like a complete migration of our current environment to a new one.
+I would like a complete migration from the current environment to the new environment.

-I would like a report on what was done and the results.
+I would like a report on the actions taken and the results.

-It is an old environment that has been used for a long time, so I would like an upgrade.
+It's an old environment that has been used for a long time, so I would like it to be upgraded.

-If possible, I would like to switch over in a way that does not affect users.
+If possible, I would like the switch to be done in a way that does not affect users.

-If possible, it would be great if there were documentation about the server.
+If possible, it would be helpful to have documentation regarding the server.

-If possible, I would like to make the system redundant as the number of users will increase in the future.
+If possible, I would like the system to be made redundant as the number of users will increase in the future.

-If possible, it would be great if the information necessary for handing over to the new infrastructure engineer was compiled.
+If possible, I would appreciate it if the information necessary for handing over to a new infrastructure engineer was compiled.

 So after discussing it as a team, we decided that the most important thing to do was to upgrade and migrate, so we decided to proceed with that policy